ph101pp/jquery-cover/readme.markdown

 </body>
 ```

-and makes it cover its parent element completly.
+and makes it cover its parent container element completly.

 The new markup will look like this: